browserengineering/book/book/visual-effects.md

 doesn't actually promise to create a surface, it just promises not to keep drawing directly to the current one.
 It will in fact optimize away surfaces internally if it can.
-So what you're really doing with `SaveLayer` is telling Skia that there is a new conceptual layer ("piece of paper") on the stack.
-How Skia does the rest is an implementation detail.
+So what you're really doing with `SaveLayer` is telling Skia that there is a new conceptual *layer* ("piece of paper") on the stack.
+Skia's terminology distinguishes between a layer and a surface for this reason as well, but for our purposes it makes sense to assume that each new layer comes with a surface.

 [^tree]: A stack and a tree are very similar---the tree is a representation of the push/pop sequences when executing commands on the stack in the course of